S95Sedan/Voron-Stuff/Software/Dual Zone Heater/README.md

+- Edit 10-04-2023: Changed the split() parameters from , to - as Simplify3D doesnt work with a ,<br>

-Just wanted to add this incase someone else is setting up something similair.
+Just wanted to add this incase someone else is setting up something similair.<br>

 My own code is based on this page;<br>
 https://klipper.discourse.group/t/automatic-control-of-rectangular-heatbed-sections-based-on-print-area/3252